DavidMercier/NIMS/doc/python_abaqus.rst

    :scale: 50 %
    :align: center

-   *Scheme of a cono-spherical indenter.*
+   * - Scheme of a cono-spherical indenter.*

 The radius :math:`R` of the spherical part is calculated from the tip defect :math:`h_\text{tip}` and the cone angle :math:`\alpha`, using the following equation.
 For Berkovich, Vickers and Cube-Corner